roma-glushko/roma-glushko.github.io/content/blog/heapify/index.md

 `video: title: "Priority": https://media.giphy.com/media/3orif1K6QR54NlWzLO/giphy.mp4`

-**The priority queue or heap** is a data structure that efficiently allows retrieving the next queued item with min or max importance score.
+**The priority queue or heap** is a data structure that efficiently allows the retrieval of the next queued item with min or max importance score.

 ## Nearly Complete Binary Tree